5 Tips for effective affiliate marketing as a content creator

 Do you have to get Elementor Pro?
 Nope.
 Could the tips help you completely separate from Elementor Pro?
 Yes, because my number one goal is to help you.
 But that content makes it easier for you to recognize the need for Elementor Pro.

-So you can see that in products that you are creating yourself, but the same thing applies to your digital or to your affiliate products.
-If you are recommending too many, it becomes very watered down and it is simply going to seem like she just wants to make money.
-All she does is recommend affiliate products.
-She just wants to make money.
+You can see that in products that you are creating yourself, but the same thing applies to your digital or to your affiliate products.
+If you are recommending too many, it becomes very watered down and it is simply going to seem like “she just wants to make money.
+All she does is recommend affiliate products.”

-Bonus number two, I often get asked how do I become an affiliate for the product that I already own love, and use regularly?
+I often get asked “how do I become an affiliate for the product that I already own love, and use regularly?”
 Most companies these days have affiliate programs.
-I would, I mean, this is just me off the top of my head, but I would guess that around 80% of them do.
+I would guess that around 80% of them do.
 It’s a very common way to market your products, by giving commission to affiliates to recommend them.

-So the first thing I would suggest doing is taking that product and Googling it.
-So I would say, Elementary pro affiliate program.
-I would go to Google and I would just Google that.
-And most often I’m going to come up with their affiliate program and there’ll be certain rules that apply to their affiliate program.
-You’ll want to read through those and make sure that you’re okay with them.
-And then you can apply.
+The first thing I would suggest doing is taking that product and Googling it.
+So I would type, Elementor Pro affiliate program.
+Most often I’m going to come up with their affiliate program and there’ll be certain rules that apply to their affiliate program.
+You’ll want to read through those and make sure that you’re okay with them and then you can apply.

 The third option, if you find that they simply don’t have an affiliate program is to just approach them directly and say, “Hey, I really love those dolls that you create on Etsy.
 Do you have an affiliate program?”
 And if they say no, then you can either create a pseudo affiliate program or a sponsorship.